Courses of the SUMMER term that are suitable for exchange students and regularly available

 - Comparative Law and Digitalization *

-- EU Competition Law *
+- Data Privacy Law *

 - Derecho Internacional Público *

-- Human Rights: Law, Politics, History
+- Human Rights: Law, Politics, History *

 If you study at Freie Universität Berlin for one or two semesters in the context of an exchange program (Erasmus or direct exchange), you may sign up for courses in Berlin and German Studies.